tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/人工客服_intl.md

 ﻿## Enabling Human Customer Service
 You can enable human customer service in **System Management** > **Human customer service settings** > **Human customer service**.
 After enabling human customer service, customers will be connected to agents if bot fails to give answers or if customers ask for human assistance.
-- **Conversation channel settings**: You can set the access channels and conditions for human customer service by selecting and editing variables.
+- **Conversation channel settings**: you can set the access channels and conditions for human customer service by selecting and editing variables.
-- **Human customer service hours settings**: You can set the human customer service hours (accurate down to the minute) by selecting and editing the configuration item.
+- **Human customer service hours settings**: you can set the human customer service hours (accurate down to the minute) by selecting and editing the configuration item.
-- **Queuing settings**: You can edit the prompts for queuing and keywords for proactive leaving.
+- **Queuing settings**: you can edit the prompts for queuing and keywords for proactive leaving.

 ## Agent Workbench